hevgan/clipper_macOS/README.md

 The build script automatically converts `clipper-menu.png` into a proper macOS `.icns` app icon (using `sips` + `iconutil`).
 Make sure those Apple command-line tools are available on your machine.

+When developing with `swift run`, keep the Terminal session open—Clipper exits when that process ends.
+Once you install the `.app`, it runs independently in the background: launch it from Finder (or via Login Items) and the menu-bar icon handles everything, no Terminal required.

 ### Installing the app

 1. Run `./scripts/build-app.sh` to create `dist/Clipper.app`.